Our Story: Hampton Arts

 The Gordon-Kearney Wing of The American Theatre officially opened and is named in honor of Mrs. Billie D. Gordon.

 Hampton Arts celebrated its 25th Anniversary.

-The City merged the operation of Hampton Arts with Hampton Coliseum to form a department known as Hampton Coliseum/Hampton Arts Commission.
-The new department is lead by its Director, Joe Tsao.
-It continues to work closely with the Hampton Commission on the Arts, Hampton Arts Foundation and The Charles H. Taylor Arts Center Board of Trustees to advance arts in the region.
+The City merged the operation of the Hampton Arts Commission with Hampton Coliseum to form a department known as Hampton Coliseum/Hampton Arts Commission.
+It continues to work closely with the Hampton Commission on the Arts and the Hampton Arts Foundation to advance arts in the region.